 This explains why good posture collapses when using non-ergonomic office chairs for long periods.

 In contrast, an ergonomic chair with adjustable lumbar support, adjustable arms, and a reclining backrest can keep the spine healthily aligned.
+For example, sitting with good form in a Steelcase Series 1 chair is easy and intuitive.

-Racing-Style Gaming Chair
+Full-Back Gaming Chair

 More Versatile Than Mid-Back Ergonomic Chairs

-A deeper recline range with full-back support is especially useful for the overweight and obese.
 Most with a BMI over 30 suffer from unusually weak spines.
 That can make sitting up straight in a mid-back chair difficult.
+Fortunately, when you set a full-back gaming chair recline to 110° or deeper, gravity takes over.

 Office Vs Gaming Chair Aesthetics